Charles de Lint: Career

 During his late twenties to early thirties, de Lint worked in a record store and played with a Celtic musical band during weekends.

 Writing

 Charles de Lint started writing in 1983 and has been a full-time writer ever since, publishing about forty books between 1984 and 1997, and 71 books (excluding foreign editions and reprints), in total, thus gaining a reputation as a master of fantasy.

+Charles de Lint was one of the contributors to the 1984 Citybook II: Port O' Call role-playing game supplement from Flying Buffalo.

 He published three horror novels using the pseudonym Samuel M. Key which have subsequently been reprinted by Orb Books as by Charles de Lint.
 He has also published a children's book, A Circle of Cats, illustrated by artist Charles Vess.

 Style and settings

 His main genre, that of contemporary fantasy, which combines the real world with the "otherworld", allows the co-existence of the natural and the supernatural.
 This has been termed a metaphor for the lack of indigenous folklore in most of Canada living side-by-side with the living oral traditions of the Native Americans.
 De Lint, however, draws upon not only North American Aboriginal culture, but also the folklore of other cultures.
 For example, his novel, Moonheart, uses elements of both Native American and Welsh folklore.

 Many of his early books are set in Ottawa, while others (1990–2009) have been set mainly in his fictional North American city of Newford, inspired by de Lint's favourite aspects of various North American cities.
 A regular set of characters are used in many different books.
 More recently, de Lint published an adult novel, The Mystery of Grace (Tor 2009), set in his fictional Southwestern US town, Santa de Vado Viejo, as was his most recent young adult novel, The Painted Boy (Viking 2010).